seatable/seatable-scripts/manual/python/links.md

 ```

 * link_id:  link_id in the data attribute of the link column
-* table_name: the name of the link table
+* table_name: the name or ID of the link table
-* other_table_name: the name of the linked table
+* other_table_name: the name of of the linked table
 * row_id: id of link row
 * other_row_id: id of the linked row